mosse-security/mcsi-library/docs/ways-of-working/rca.md

 Here's a simple template for an incident statement:

 <img alt="Incident Statement Template" class="grey-border mb-3" src="/images/problem-solving/incident-statement-template.png">

+Note that this methodology can be used to investigate a wide range of IT problems, including cyber intrusions.

 * <u>Step 2 - Identify all of the incident's dimensions</u>